-Recommended Prague Apartments
+Recommended Central Prague Apartments

 The Prague apartments sector has really boomed over the last few years and there are now hundreds of apartments spread throughout the city with the large majority in the centre.

+It seems like every man and his dog are renting out.
 I’ve listed my favourites below that have locations in the Old Town, the New Town and the Lesser Town.

-Albertov Rental Apartments
+Albertov Rental Apartments – Location: Vyšehrad

 Why I recommend: Some Prague apartments have a real home from home feel about them and that includes the Albertov Rental Apartments.
 A selection of stylish and hi-spec serviced apartments for either short or long term rental.
 It’s a gated complex with off-road secure parking if you are driving or it’s a couple of tram stops from the centre if you’re not.
 Shops and a restaurant are integrated into the site and it even has it’s own little vineyard.

-Art House Prague Apartments
+Art House Central Prague Apartments – Location: Old Town

-Why I recommend: It has five stylish Prague apartments of one or two bedrooms each taking advantage of the original features (parquet and mosaic flooring, frescos and period furnishing).
+Why I recommend: It has five stylish central Prague apartments of one or two bedrooms each taking advantage of the original features (parquet and mosaic flooring, frescos and period furnishing).
 It’s an attractive building that tastefully combines select modern art with a range of modern conveniences.
 You probably won’t want to open the windows at the front as you overlook the main road but, keep them closed and you won’t notice.
 An easy 5 minute walk you can reach both the Old Town Square and the Lesser Town (via Charles Bridge).

-Apartments Residence Retezova
+Apartments Residence Retezova – Location: Old Town

 NOTE: THIS IS NOT THE RETEZOVA APARTMENTS IN LILIOVA.

-Location: Old Town.
 Buried in the oldest part of the Old Town but as the street is a dead-end to traffic its also surprisingly quiet.
 Old Town Square and Republic Square metro stations are 5 minutes walk.
 River tram stop is 3 minutes (with night service).

 Why I recommend: A beautiful and historic building tastefully reconstructed to make it into a set of modern Prague apartments each with its own kitchenette and most with air conditioning.
 My own favourites? for the 2-adults/2-children combination or a couple that wants maximum split-level space then it has to be Apartment Paris.
 For a romantic break for two in an unforgettable environment, Apartment Madrid.

-Location: New Town: Attic Apartments with a three minute walk to either Wenceslas Square or the Main Train Station and metro.
+Attic Apartments with a three minute walk to either Wenceslas Square or the Main Train Station and metro.

 Why I recommend: Quiet street location between the train station and Wenceslas Square it offers large duplex combinations for up to 8 people.
-Hi-spec Prague apartments including two bathrooms so you get a proper walk-in shower and a nice bath, a super kitchen if you want to do your own cooking/entertaining, multi-media and luxurious seating for chilling out.
+Hi-spec central Prague apartments including two bathrooms so you get a proper walk-in shower and a nice bath, a super kitchen if you want to do your own cooking/entertaining, multi-media and luxurious seating for chilling out.
 The units are air conditioned and non-smoking.
 There’s a few independent shops and cafes close to the apartments but you’ll have a short walk to Jindrisska where you’ll find the choice of places increase.

-Location: New Town
+Apartments Truhlarska – Location: New Town (Republic Square)